RoslyndWilliams/osTicket--Ticket-Lifecycle/README.md

   - Response text box: Jerry from System Engineering found and connected a failed load balancer.
 Mobile banking should be back up.
   - Ticket Status: Resolved
 - Select Post Reply
-- The ticket should now be on the "closed" tab since it has been resolved.
+- Since it has been resolved, the ticket should now be on the Closed tab.

 <p align="center">
 <img src="https://i.imgur.com/et8h651.png" height="80%" width="80%" alt="Azure Free Account"/> <img src="https://i.imgur.com/TUo3T0Q.png" height="80%" width="80%" alt="Azure Free Services"/>
 </p>

 🎉Congratulations!
-You have created and resolved your first ticket!🎉
+You have created and resolved your first ticket!
+You have now completed the third and final part of this three-part osTicket Install/Configuration/Ticket-Creation series🎉